willstepp/writings/sanctum-kthadras/sk.notes.md

 * Millions of souls asleep and dreaming of surreal, wonderful, and even terrifying worlds that live only a few hours of time and then blink out of existence forever.
 In these dreams we process the mundane problems of waking life and fulfill the deepest and most secret wishes of our hearts.
 Weird shit if you thought about it long enough.
 Fucking weird.

+* He is the one who wakes with feelings of suffocation, remembers being locked in a small wooden box, where he can’t move.

+* brother in diapers.
+Once we were so close, but I haven’t spoken to him since Christmas.
+That makes me very sad.

+* What had begun as a morbid curiosity had now changed.
+He felt as if he were connected to Abigail’s suffering and wanted to reach across time itself to do what, help?
+Yes.
+Somehow he wanted to help this woman who had been dead for more than half a year.

+* Across the threshold of time and space

+* Across the barrier of time and space

+* Give Will a wry sense of humor that makes him a bit aloof from the people around him.

+* His vision of Kthadras is a psychedelic vision

+* Will is estranged from his family.
+Years of bitterness and resentments that grew into a wall of briars between them.

+* After cursing out his mother: He knew he was in the wrong but pride had prevented him so far from taking any steps towards reconciliation.
+The thought of apologizing to his mother or any of the rest turned him sour, going through that whole predictable charade.
+He didn't have the energy anymore.
+Best just let it die.

+* He wrestles with reaching out to his mother but his pride won’t let him.
+He is unable to forgive.

+* He felt restless, rootless, and deeply, deeply alone.

+* He takes down his dating profile but cannot say why.

+* Nervous breakdown.
+That was the phrase nobody had ever said to him, but he had seen it in their eyes and heard it in their voices.
+His family and friends.
+Estranged now, for one reason or another.
+This was a beginning.
+A new job in the city, a new apartment in a hip, gentrified neighborhood in the Poncey-Highlands.

+* Estranged now, because of the things he had said and done.
+Things you can’t take back.

+* The deeply, deeply alone sentence should come in chapter two.

 ### Rabbit